phlippieb/mpy/readme.md

 # Install
 This library uses python 2.7 with `numpy`, `scipy` and `numb`, as well as `pytest` for unit tests.
 Additionally, to explore and plot data, I recommend using `jupyter` notebooks and `matplotlib.pyplot`.
 To get all of that, you can install [miniconda](http://conda.pydata.org/miniconda.html), and then use the conda package manager to install components: `conda install numpy scipy numba pytest jupyter matplotlib pytest`.

+This library also uses a PostgreSQL database to manage results.
+For setup instructions, see the readme in the `db` directory.

 # Run

 The project contains a makefile, which can be used to run some basic commands: